Activities of the Project

 Initial meeting to set goals and align the team.

-STEM + Arts Workshops
+STEM + Arts Workshop

 Robotics